OmerKhureshi/CSC780/README.md

-DrawMate is an interactive drawing app.
+DrawSome is an interactive drawing app.
 It uses bluetooth to show what you are drawing on your device to another device.
 This happens in realtime giving unique experience to users.
 The objective is for the other to guess what you draw.